DanielKhine/GUI-Weather-App-with-Tkinter/README.md

 # GUI-Weather-App-with-Tkinter
 Simple app that pull weather focest form Web.
-Inspired by KeithGalli Youtube tutorial.
+Inspired by KeithGalli's Youtube tutorial.

 GUI Weather app with Tkinter.
 Images used in this project are not my property.